MogamatTayyibDawood/Mogamat-Tayyib-Dawood-ST10132915PROG7311-PART2/README.md

     * Ensure that user-friendly error messages are displayed.

     ## Refernces
+  AI was used to aid in undersatnding the code and exploring certian techniques
     OpenAI (2025).
 ChatGPT. [online] ChatGPT.
 Available at: https://chatgpt.com/.

 Andy Runciman (2011).
 Part 4 - Creating the add product form 1 of 2. [online] YouTube.
 Available at: https://www.youtube.com/watch?v=qZP8Nqw2_qU [Accessed 14 May 2025].